Bridget Z. Sullivan - Professor - Director Interactive Media Design Center

 about Professor Sullivan

-ART610, ART620, ART641 and ART365/765 recognized by Quality Matters Between 2007 and 2009 all four of Professor Sullivan's IAMD online courses have been recognized as meeting Quality Matters™ review standards.
+ART610, ART620, ART641 and ART365/765 recognized by Quality Matters All four of Professor Sullivan's IAMD online courses have been recognized as meeting Quality Matters™ review standards.
 The Quality Matters™ program is a faculty-centered peer course review quality assurance process for online learning.
 Review criteria are linked to external standards; criteria and process are supported through instructional design principles; and the process is vetted by faculty experts.
 Quality Matters is sponsored by MarylandOnline and was funded in part by the U.S. Department of Education Fund for the Improvement of Postsecondary Education.

 Bridget Z. Sullivan artist's statement